dittowords/cli/README.md

 - `variant_name`: the ID of a variant or `base` for files generated for non-variant text
 - `extension`: the file extension that corresponds to your configured format

+To help with keeping cross-platform behavior consistent, file names will be fully lowercase, have whitespace replaced with hyphens, and have non-word characters (with the exception of `-` and `_`) removed.

 If the configured format results in JSON files being generated, an `index.js` "driver file" is also created to simplify the process of integrating Ditto into web apps:

 ```js